leonardomendix/docs/content/en/docs/studio/page-editor/page-editor-widgets/_index.md

 Quick configuration of properties is available for most of non-custom widgets.
 This means that their properties can be configured in a pop-up window when adding these widgets on a page.

 Once you drag and drop a widget, a small pop-up window appears next to it.
-You can set the properties that are necessary for the widget to function without resulting in  as well as other frequently used properties to help you configure the widget quickly.
+You can set the properties that are necessary for the widget to function without resulting in [consistency errors](/studio/consistency-errors/) as well as other frequently used properties to help you configure the widget quickly.
 However, you can configure all properties from the **Properties** tab at all times.

 For example, quickly configuring the data source of a data grid helps you avoid consistency errors when previewing or publishing your app, and you can configure the rest of the properties later.